NU-CCRG/Getting-Started/04_BackUp_Your_Scripts.md

 * Be careful not to back up large code repositories like ESM code, as there is lots of suffix overlap
   * To prevent this, use a well thought out PATH structure in the shell script

 To create a back up shell script on your machine, open a <filename.sh> using **vi** and enter your desired commands.
+See how to use vi [here](https://github.com/NU-CCRG/Getting-Started/blob/master/01_Using%20QUEST.md#vi-text-editor).
 Once the .bashrc is complete, make your script executable using `chmod +x <filename>.sh` and then execute from the command line `./<filename>.sh`.
 Depending on the number of files you need to save, it may take some time.

 ```
 #!/bin/sh